zambezi21/Active-Directory-Project/README.md

 - Troubleshooting and Monitoring

 ### Tools Used

-[Bullet Points - Remove this afterwards]
+- Security Information and Event Management (SIEM) system for log ingestion and analysis(Splunk).

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
+- Windows Server and Windows 10.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Kali Linux.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Event Logging tools(SYSMON).

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc